twitchdev/api-csharp-helper/README.md

 ## What's in this
 This C# Helper class allows you to easily interact with Twitch's Helix API endpoints.
-Most Helix API endpoints are supported.
+Most Helix API endpoints are supported (as of 7/12/2019).
 Data models for Helix responses provided.
 Sample usage of interacting with the helper class.